 Exercise Bedlington Terriers need at least 30 minutes of exercise per day, either in a fenced yard or on leash.
-A couple of walks each day and a longer adventure at least once per week is usually suitable.
+A couple of walks each day and a longer adventure at least once a week will suffice.

-Endurance Bedlingtons have plenty of terrier energy and have a high level of endurance.
+Endurance Bedlingtons have plenty of terrier energy and a high level of endurance.

 Activity distance rating

-Food The general recommendation for how much high-quality dry dog food to feed an average weight Bedlington Terrier is 1-1 ½ cups of food total per day, split between two meals.
+Food The general recommendation for how much high-quality dry dog food to feed an average weight Bedlington Terrier is 1 to 1½ cups per day, split between two meals.

-While food guarding behaviors are not more prominent in the Bedlington Terrier than in other breeds, children should never be allowed to touch or remove food while any dog is eating.
+While the Bedlington Terrier does not guard his food more than other breeds, children should never be allowed to touch or remove food while any dog is eating.

-Alone Time Bedlington Terriers may be able to stay home alone for 4 to 6 hours per day, but they may become destructive if not provided with enough exercise or attention.
-Some may suffer from separation anxiety.
+Alone Time Most Bedlington Terriers can stay home alone for four to six hours per day, but they may become destructive without enough exercise or attention, and some may suffer from separation anxiety.
 Crate training is recommended to prevent destructive behaviors in a Bedlington.

 Health and Grooming